MinecraftWars/Gringotts/README.md

 Remove an amount of money from a player's account.

     /gringotts reload
-Reload Gringotts config.yml and apply any changed settings.
+Reload Gringotts config.yml and messages.yml and apply any changed settings.

 Installation and Configuration